ansys/pyfluent/doc/source/getting_started/faqs.rst

 ----------------------------
-While :ref:`installation` provides basic information for quickly installing and launching the ``ansys-fluent-core`` package, these steps explain how to install all PyFluent packages in a Python virtual
+While :ref:`installation` provides basic information for quickly installing and launching the ``ansys-fluent-core`` package, these steps explain how to install all PyFluent packages in a Python *virtual environment*:
-environment:

 #.
 Install Python if it is not already installed.